-The CEO does not provide recommendations concerning his own total compensation, nor is he present when his total compensation is discussed by the Committee.
-The Committee, with input from its independent, external compensation consultant, discusses the elements of his total compensation in executive session and makes a recommendation to all of the non-employee members of the Board for discussion and final approval.
+Mr. Lesar does not provide recommendations concerning his own compensation, nor is he present when his compensation is discussed by the Committee.
+The Committee, with input from its independent, external compensation consultant, discusses the elements of his compensation in executive session and makes a recommendation to all of the non-employee members of the Board for discussion and final approval.
 At the Committee's request, a member of our management team may attend the executive session to answer questions from the Committee.

-The CEO does, however, assist the Committee in setting executive compensation for the other NEOs.
-The CEO along with the independent, external compensation consultant to the Committee are guided by our compensation principles.
-They also consider current business conditions and make the following recommendations to the Committee:
+Mr. Lesar does, however, assist the Committee in setting executive compensation for the other NEOs.
+He and the independent, external compensation consultant to the Committee are guided by our compensation principles.
+They also consider current business conditions. they determine, such as for retention or performance purposes.
+Exercise prices are set at the closing stock price on the date of the approved grant.

+The following recommendations are made to the Committee for each NEO:

-- Base salary increases, taking into account comparator peer group data, and the NEO's individual performance and role within the company. - Performance measures, target goals, and award schedules for short-term incentive opportunities under our performance pay plan, with performance targets being set relative to the projected business cycle and business plan. - Long-term incentive awards made under the Halliburton Company Stock and Incentive Plan, including developing and providing specific recommendations to the Committee on the aggregate number and types of shares to be awarded annually, reviewing the rationale and guidelines for annual stock awards, and recommending changes to the grant types, when appropriate. - Discretionary retirement awards, which are calculated by an external actuary, under the Halliburton Company Supplemental Executive Retirement Plan.
+- Base salary adjustments, taking into account comparator peer group data, and the NEO's individual performance and role within the company. - Performance measures, target goals, and award schedules for short-term incentive opportunities under our performance pay plan, with performance targets being set relative to the projected business cycle and business plan. - Long-term incentive awards made under the Stock and Incentive Plan, including developing and providing specific recommendations to the Committee on the aggregate number and types of shares to be awarded annually, reviewing the rationale and guidelines for annual stock awards, and recommending changes to the grant types, when appropriate. - Retirement awards, which are calculated by an external actuary, under the Halliburton Company Supplemental Executive Retirement Plan.